Cabbage Pakoda Recipe (Cabbage Bhajiya)

 Pro Tips By Neha

-I strain the leftover oil using a fine mesh strainer and use it to make curries later.
+I strain the leftover oil through a fine-mesh strainer and use it to make curries later.

-You can add leftover pakoras to an onion tomato based curry and you have a nice side dish to pair with paratha or roti.
+You can add leftover pakoras to an onion-tomato-based curry, making a nice side dish to pair with paratha or roti.

 Can I make these cabbage fritters in an air fryer?

-Yes, you can air fry these pakoras instead of deep frying them.
+Yes, you can air-fry these pakoras instead of deep-frying them.
 Make the batter as mentioned in the recipe.
 Preheat the air fryer at 375°F (190°C).
 Lightly grease the air fryer basket.
-Drop small amount of batter in the basket in a single layer.
+Drop a small amount of batter in the basket in a single layer.
 Spray the pakoras with oil.
-Air fry for 12-15 minutes, flipping midway and brushing again with oil.
+Air-fry for 12-15 minutes, flipping midway and brushing with oil again.
 Serve air fryer cabbage pakoda with chutney and ketchup.

 Storage Suggestions

-Pakoras tastes the best when served fresh, right off the oil, but if you have some leftover, then store them in an airtight container lined with paper towels (to absorb moisture) for 2-3 days in the refrigerator.
+Pakoras taste their best when served fresh, right off the oil, but if you have any leftovers, store them in an airtight container lined with paper towels (to absorb moisture) for 2-3 days in the refrigerator.

 Reheating Instructions